hayeah/go-kallax-bug/README.md

 We expect `Data` and `Data2` to be the same after update (since only `Counter` is updated).

+# Workaround

+This problem seems to manifest when using `github.com/lib/pq`.

+Change to `github.com/jackc/pgx/stdlib`, and the problem goes away.

 # Create Database

 ```